NoobyScoob/grpc-map-reduce/README.md

 **File** : main.go

-Client is a user program that initiates the map reduce process, i.e., starts the master with user specific configurations.
-In this implementation immediately after starting the client process with the required input, it creates a separate master process.
+Client is a user program that initiates the map reduce process, i.e., starts the master with user specific configuration.
+In this implementation, immediately after starting the client process with the required input, it creates a separate master process.
 Client listens on the connection until the jobs are processed and gets notified about the output.

 **Input:** input files, type of operation, ports configuration, number of mappers and reducers.